CHR will hire one Graduate Fellow

 What Are the Benefits of a CHR Fellowship?

-- SCHOLARSHIP: During the two years as a Grad Fellow, you will receive an award of up to 18 credit hours’ scholarship per academic year.
+- SCHOLARSHIP: Grad Fellows receive an award of up to 18 credit hours’ scholarship per academic year.
 The value of this scholarship is based on the current tuition and your class load.

 - DIVERSE PRACTICAL EXPERIENCE: In addition to sharpening your computer and other office skills you already possess, you may have opportunities in the following areas: